One of the great things about surfing is that you will never ride two identical waves.

 A backwash wave is a wave formed after a wave breaks and hits an obstacle or slope and then moves in the opposite direction.

-This phenomenon can occur on beaches with a steep slope and places where waves break in front of high cliffs and rocky shorelines or near jetties, breakwaters, or piers.
+This phenomenon can occur on beaches with steep slopes and places where waves break in front of high cliffs and rocky shorelines or near jetties, breakwaters, or piers.

 The new wave often carries enough energy to be ridden by a skilled surfer.